LaWebcapsule/orbits/pages/main.md

 ## Actions

 Actions are the building blocks of an orbit workflow.
 An action includes a typescript class that extends the `Action` core class.
 An action launch a command on a specific resource (creating an order, installing a new software on a machine, launching a Docker process...) and track the state of this command until it succeeds or fails.
-An action is a great way to follow the state of process that doesn't answer instantly.
+An action is a great way to follow the state of a process that doesn't terminate instantly.

 You can know more about this [here](./action.md).